 “Crowdfunding in the equities side is going to be the real game changer, because this is going to allow a notion of the geographically privileged entrepreneur to fade a little bit,” he says.

 What It Means

 Crowdfunding in its various forms has emerged as an extremely powerful engine for good, for innovation and for economic growth and shows no signs of slowing down.
-It is no coincidence that OurCrowd’s Head of Investor Community, Zack Miller, and I listed crowd-related businesses as one of our key investment focus areas for 2015.
 At a fundamental level, crowdfunding is a demonstration of the power of openness and leveraging distributed resources.
 Whether it is capital, ideas or content — crowd businesses are forcing us from behind the closed walls of our respective silos and ushering in a new era of open, meritocratic platforms where the best companies get funded, the best products designed and the best ideas pursued.
 When it comes to this trend, we will be looking to put our money where our mouth is.
 Stay tuned.